ycw66/tx_service/doc/catalog.md

 1. Normal create/drop table DDL.

-Create/Drop table in monographDB is implemented as a multi-phase operations:
+Create/Drop table in eloqDB is implemented as a multi-phase operations:

 a. acquire all the write intents: This is used to prevent concurrent DDL on the same table.